MilanVZinzuvadiya/MazePuzzle/README.md

 ```

 ## Contributing
-Pull requests are welcome. please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.